Classic DOS Games

 Running Windows for the first time

-For some reason, my mouse never works when installation is complete.
+Your mouse probably won't work when installation is complete.
 Don't worry about that.
 You can exit Windows by pressing Alt+F to access the File menu, and press X or navigate to Exit Windows with the arrow keys.
 Always shutdown Windows properly to be sure that your changes are saved.

 Close DOSBox and start it up again.
 When you told Windows to install to C:\WINDOWS, it was installed to C:\WINGAMES\WINDOWS (this happens automatically if you choose Express Install).
 Since WINGAMES will always be mounted as C:\, you'll run windows by changing directory to the WINDOWS folder and typing "WIN".